DebugSteven/ghc-compiler-errors/PITCHME.md

 and on the next line my implementation.
 You need to have the implementation 1 space over on the next line compared to the function name.
 This rule applies for let expressions, case of expressions, guards, & in where blocks!

+Corrections:
+I'd like to the indentation rules more clear.
+I think it'd be useful to show correct examples of indentation using guards & let in expressions especially.
+Rule #3 should be specified to say that the implementation inside of new code blocks must be at least 1 space over & explain when a new code block is started.

 +++